andrewpapa/andrewpapa.github.io/research_bioml.md

 During my XDF (2018-2022), my work focussed on quantifying the neccessary molecular changes required for the stable formation of the mammalian eye-field -- the earliest known stage of eye development.
-The main goal of this research was to identify how a key set of eye-field transcription factors is switched-on in a coordinated manner in the developing neural plate during gastrulation.
+The main goal of this research was to identify how a key group of eye-field transcription factors is switched-on in a coordinated manner in the developing neural plate during gastrulation.

 Specifically, the main project I was involved with during this period used time-course data